5 things to keep you busy in Sydney when it's chilly

 Sydney is known for its sprawling beaches and harsh sun.
 But what are locals to do when the cold weather sets in?
 Bronte Gossling dishes five of her favourite things to do.

 Essays, exams, egregious woollen layers; this time of semester is hard for everyone, but especially for those who don’t have an upcoming snazzy summer European getaway to get them through the slog.
 Yet while some can afford to Instagram their way across the Mediterranean Sea, others have to pass the semester break in The Emerald City - but that doesn’t mean you can’t play tourist as well.
-Here are six student-friendly things that will make you fall in love with Australia’s should-be capital in the winter.
+Here are five student-friendly things that will make you fall in love with Australia’s should-be capital in the winter.

 Pick up whatever The Grounds is putting down